powerticmkt/ArrayConfigWriter/README.md

     $config['language']	= 'english';

-    $config['compress_output']	= true ;

 WHat if the $config array in '[PATH_TO_SITE_FILES]/config/config.php file does not have 'language' index?

-Well the the writer will create a new index of 'language' if you set the third parameter write() method to true and the 'language' index already exists the writer will skip updating the index value
+ -Well the the writer will create a new index of 'language'

+if you set the third parameter of write() method to true and the 'language' index already exists the writer will skip updating the index value.
+This can be useful on application upgrades

 Awesome right?